A place worth protecting and conserving

 East Gippsland’s forests are of world significance.
 English botanist David Bellamy described them as ‘the most diverse range of temperate forest ecosystems on Earth’.

-They contain rainforests, pristine rivers, waterfalls, rare plants and animals.
-They are important for wildlife conservation, and are the last stronghold for threatened and endangered species such as the large forest owls, greater gliders, spotted-tailed quoll and the long-footed potoroo.
+They’re filled with rainforests, pristine rivers, waterfalls, rare plants and animals.
+They’re the last stronghold for threatened and endangered wildlife like large forest owls, Greater Gliders, Spotted-tailed Quolls and Long-footed Potoroos.

 As the climate changes, these old-growth forests will also play increasingly important roles as carbon sinks and habitat sanctuaries for many of our threatened plants and animals.
 The best way to protect these forests is by giving them national park status.